AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 This way, the message can be consumed by the portal contract, but only if the caller is the designated caller.
 By being a bit clever when specifying the designated caller, we can ensure that the calls are done in the correct order.
 For the Uniswap example, say that we have token portals implemented as we have done throughout this page, and a Uniswap portal implementing the designated caller.

-Then we simply need to require that the Uniswap portal is the caller of the withdraw, and that the uniswap portal implementation is executing the withdraw before the swap.
-This can all be validated in the contract, and the user can be sure that the calls are done in the correct order from taking a look at the contracts.
-Since all of the messages are emitted to L1 from the same transaction, we can be sure that they either are all emitted or none of them are since the transaction is atomic.
+We require that the Uniswap portal is the caller of the withdraw, and that the uniswap portal implementation is executing the withdraw before the swap.
+The order of execution can be constrained in the contract.
+Since all of the messages are emitted to L1 in the same transaction, we can leverage transaction atomicity to ensure success of failure of all messages.

-Note, that crossing the L1/L2 chasm is asynchronous, so there could be a situation where the user have burned the assets on L2 but the swap fails on L1!
+Note, that crossing the L1/L2 chasm is asynchronous, so there could be a situation where the user has burned their assets on L2 but the swap fails on L1!
 This could be due to major price movements or the like.
-In such a case, the user could be stuck with funds on L1 that they cannot get back to L2 unless the portal contract implements a way to handle this (properly handling errors).
+In such a case, the user could be stuck with funds on L1 that they cannot get back to L2 unless the portal contract implements a way to properly handle such errors.

 :::caution
 Designated callers are enforced at the contract level for contracts that are not the rollup itself, and should not be trusted to implement the standard correctly.
 The user should always be aware that it is possible for the developer to implement something that looks like designated caller without providing the abilities to the user.